-Basal rates usually make up about 50% of the total daily dose (TDD) of insulin.11,12 Effective basal rates rarely fall below 40% and occasionally rise above 60% of the TDD.
+Basal rates usually comprise about 50% of the total daily dose (TDD) of insulin.
+Effective basal rates rarely fall below 40% and occasionally rise above 60% of the TDD.
 Carb boluses make up most of the remainder, with a small percentage of the TDD, usually less than 9%, used for correction boluses.

 To accommodate changes in basal need, pumps provide temporary basal rates that can be increased or decreased in 1% to 10% increments for 1 to 72 hours as needed for illness, exercise, or other situations.
 Temporary rates can be increased to handle occasional illnesses or decreased during and after long periods of exercise or activity.

-Most pumps also allow for alternate basal profiles to be entered into a pump.
-Someone wearing a pump can also switch between alternate basal profiles if their insulin needs differ on weekends versus weekdays, or on several days a month during menses for women.
-Alternate basal profiles can be especially helpful for people whose activities vary from day to day.
+Most pumps also allow alternate basal profiles to enter into a pump.
+Someone wearing a pump can also switch between alternate basal profiles if their insulin needs differ on weekends versus weekdays or several days a month during menses for women.
+Alternate basal profiles can be especially helpful for people whose activities vary daily.

-Alternate basal profiles currently adjust only basal rates, not the CarbF and CorrF that accompanies the basal profile.
-Future pumps may allow carb and correction factors to be adjusted in tandem with the basal profile.
+Alternate basal profiles currently adjust only basal rates, not the CarbF and CorrF accompanying the basal profile.
+Future pumps may adjust the carb and correction factors in tandem with the basal profile.